Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Dry_Weight/Ash_Free_Dry_Weight_Measurement.md

     - Do NOT use a marker as it will get burned off.
 2. Record aluminum pan IDs (column A) and Coral IDs (column B) in the template table.
 3. Place the pans as well as a large sheet of aluminum foil in the muffle furnace and turn it on at 450°C for 4-6 hours.
-    - The muffle furnace gets very hot so you will have to turn off the muffle furnace, open the door by a crack, and let it cool for an hour or two.
+    - The muffle furnace gets very hot so after the 4-6 hours you will have to turn off the muffle furnace and let it cool (could take ~12hrs).
 4. Once cool, and take the burned sheet of aluminum foil out of the oven and line tray with the foil.
 5. Take the pans out of the muffle furnace and place on the tray.
     - From now on, burned pans should sit on the burned aluminum foil when out of the ovens, either on the tray or in the desiccator.